-- We will restart our home fire safety visits
+- We restarted our home fire safety visits

-- The fire cadet programme will resume at COVID secure off-site locations
+- The fire cadet programme resumed at COVID secure off-site locations

-- Our firefighters will resume reviews of community and firefighter risks
+- Our firefighters resumed reviews of community and firefighter risks

-- We will resume face-to-face business safety advice meetings
+- We resumed face-to-face business safety advice meetings

-- Our business safety advisors will restart unwanted fire signal inspections
+- Our business safety advisors restarted unwanted fire signal inspections

-- Combined Fire Authority meetings will be held face-to-face although they will still be streamed live on our YouTube channel
+- Combined Fire Authority meetings are now held face-to-face although they continue to be streamed live on our YouTube channel

-- The reception at our headquarters will be open during office hours
+- The reception at our headquarters reopened during office hours

 Chief Fire Officer, Justin Johnston says:

-“Over the last few weeks, we have been reviewing all of the government guidance and regulations to ensure that the activities and services that we have turned back on, today, are carried out in a COVID secure environment.
+“Over the last few weeks, we have continued to review all of the government guidance and regulations to ensure that we continue to work in a COVID secure environment.